-The Federation of State Medical Boards published minimal standards for prescribing pain medications; physicians who prescribe pain medications in states that have adopted these standards will be free from prosecution if they "take a complete patient history, conduct a physical exam, develop a treatment plan, obtain informed consent, periodically review the care plan, consult a specialist when necessary, maintain complete and accurate medical records, and comply with controlled substances laws" [7].
+The Federation of State Medical Boards published minimal standards for prescribing pain medications; physicians who prescribe pain medications in states that have adopted these standards will be free from prosecution if they "take a complete patient history, conduct a physical exam, develop a treatment plan, obtain informed consent, periodically review the care plan, consult a specialist when necessary, maintain complete and accurate medical records, and comply with controlled substances laws".
 These standards, however, are minimal and lack specific guidance for physicians willing to prescribe medications that are effective and safe when used for pain relief but are dangerously addictive if crushed into powder and used as a street drug.
-Many other states have begun investigations and prosecutions of pain specialists for the oxycodone-related deaths of their patients.
-Since the Dr. Graves conviction, pain specialists have become more concerned about what constitutes due diligence on their part if they suspect a patient is lying to them about their pain or their drug usage.
+Many other states have begun investigations and prosecutions of pain specialists have become more concerned about what constitutes due diligence on their part if they suspect a patient is lying to them about their pain or their drug usage.